 “It’s like a wonderful Suffolk Back to the Future that is completely heritage, completely exploring local history,” Jake says.

-Eastern Angles will co-create the production with young people who have care experience and a local playwright.
+Eastern Angles will co-create the production with young people who have experience of the care system and local playwright.

 “I am really excited that my first two commissions have been to playwrights from the global majority,” Jake says.